openvinotoolkit/openvino/docs/ops/bitwise/BitwiseXor_13.md

 **Category**: *Bitwise binary*

-**Short description**: *BitwiseXor* performs bitwise logical XOR operation with two given tensors element-wise, applying multi-directional broadcast rules.
+**Short description**: *BitwiseXor* performs a bitwise logical XOR operation with two given tensors element-wise, applying multi-directional broadcast rules.

-**Detailed description**: Before performing operation, input tensors *a* and *b* are broadcasted if their shapes are different and ``auto_broadcast`` attribute is not ``none``.
-Broadcasting is performed according to ``auto_broadcast`` value.
+**Detailed description**: Before performing the operation, input tensors *a* and *b* are broadcasted if their shapes are different and the ``auto_broadcast`` attribute is not ``none``.
+Broadcasting is performed according to the ``auto_broadcast`` value.

-After broadcasting input tensors *a* and *b*, *BitwiseXor* performs bitwise logical XOR operation for each corresponding element in given tensors, based on following algorithm.
+After broadcasting input tensors *a* and *b*, *BitwiseXor* performs a bitwise logical XOR operation for each corresponding element in the given tensors, based on the following algorithm.

 For ``boolean`` type tensors, BitwiseXor is equivalent to :doc:`LogicalXor <openvino_docs_ops_logical_LogicalXor_1>`.

-If tensor is of ``any supported integer`` type, for each element of tensor:
+If tensor is of ``any supported integer`` type, for each element of the tensor:

-1. Convert values from input tensors to binary representation according to input tensor datatype,
+1. Convert values from input tensors to their binary representation according to the input tensor datatype.
-2. Perform logical XOR on each bit in binary representation of values from *a* and *b*, where value ``0`` represents ``false`` and value ``1`` represents ``true``,
+2. Perform a logical XOR on each bit in the binary representation of values from *a* and *b*, where value ``0`` represents ``false`` and value ``1`` represents ``true``.
-3. Convert results of XOR in binary representation to input datatype.
+3. Convert the results of XOR in binary representation to the input datatype.

 Example 1 - *BitwiseXor* output for boolean tensor: